 - knowledge of the fuel requirements of different forklifts including diesel, LPG, CNG (compressed natural gas) and battery-operated models.

 - usually work regular business hours, but may work evenings and weekends as some warehouses are 24-hour operations

 - may be required to work extra hours during busy periods

 - work in warehouses, factories, coldstores, timber yards and shipping terminals

 What's the job really like?

-There are around 15,000 pallets (wooden platforms) of stock in the warehouse where Mark Harris works as a forklift operator.
+About 15,000 pallets (wooden platforms) of stock are in the warehouse where Mark Harris works as a forklift operator.
 "Each pallet of goods costs anywhere from $2,000 to $6,000, so if you drop one, it's potentially quite costly.
 Luckily I haven't done that."